-Fig. 7.
-Time variation of electron temperature, electron density (solid line), and metastable density (dashed line) in pulsed ICP.
+Figure 7.
+The time variation of electron temperature, electron density, and metastable density in pulsed ICP.

-Fig. 8.
-Time variation of the EEPF and the wall potential (vertical lines) in pulsed ICP.
+Figure 8.
+The time variation of the EEPF and the wall potential (vertical lines) in pulsed ICP.
 Times are shown relative to the beginning of the pulse.